dgerb/Picrogrid/PicroBoards/AtverterH Examples/README.md

 ## Core Examples

 The core examples illustrate practical operation of the Atverter in several scenarios.
 Each example is configured with serial operation, and demonstrates operation in buck, boost, and buck-boost modes.
-- 1. LED Driver - Operates the Atverter in constant-current mode for an LED output with default 1A set point.
+- 1. Power Supply - Operates the Atverter as a constant voltage or constant current power supply with a programmable voltage limit, current limit, and droop resistance.

 COMING Soon:
-- 2. Constant Voltage Bus - Operates the Atverter in constant-voltage mode and maintains a 24V bus output.
-- 3. Battery Management System - Operates the Atverter as a bi-directional converter interface with a 24V battery.
+- 2. Battery Management System - Operates the Atverter as a bi-directional converter interface with a 24V battery.
 Includes a state of charge estimation algorithm.
-- 4. Solar Power Optimizer - Operates the Atverter with a maximum power-point tracking algorithm, allowing it to draw power from a 24V solar panel.
+- 3. Solar Power Optimizer - Operates the Atverter with a maximum power-point tracking algorithm, allowing it to draw power from a 24V solar panel.

+## Special Examples

+The special examples demonstrate special features or control strategies that are unique to programmable power converters such as the Atverter.
+These examples are generally considered difficult to implement on standard non-programmable converters.
+- 1. Multi-mode Power Supply - A special wide-input power supply that can change between DC-DC conversion modes in realtime, allowing for greatly improved efficiency.